polyaxon/polyaxon/site/docs/management/ui/connections.md

 Connections are defined and managed on your clusters on-premise or you cloud clusters, and are managed by the team that manages your Kubernetes cluster and Polyaxon Agent deployments.

-Polyaxon UI provide a nice viewer to summarise all the connections defined in your organization that you can sort by: kind, agent, dates, and other meta data.
+Polyaxon UI provides a nice viewer to summarise all the connections defined in your organization that you can sort by: kind, agent, dates, and other meta data.
 And provides instructions to your end-users on how they can request access and use these connection in their workload.

 ## Connections viewer